Responding to you

 As your teachers, mentors, colleagues and friends, we are passionate about healthcare.
 We strive to make a difference.
 We practice what we teach.
 Learn more about our staff and their achievements on our people page.

 Our results speak for themselves.
 In 2013, 100% of our undergraduate Medicine and Pharmacy students went on to find employment or further study.
 In 2014, two of our paramedicine graduates were picked up by the British Ambulance Service in the UK.
 We've even had graduates who have entered into research at the University of Oxford.
-Read about our alumni and current students in Student Stories.
+Read about our alumni and current students in our Student Success Stories.